isomerpages/moe-teckgheepri/_active-and-healthy-living/Co Curricular Activities/Sports.md

 **Aims:**

-●&nbsp;&nbsp;&nbsp;&nbsp; To encourage club members to lead an active lifestyle through regular exercise and healthy diet choices
+* To encourage club members to lead an active lifestyle through regular exercise and healthy diet choices

-●&nbsp;&nbsp;&nbsp;&nbsp; To impart basic skills in some sports and games through a modular system
+* To impart basic skills in some sports and games through a modular system

-●&nbsp;&nbsp;&nbsp;&nbsp; To mould the character and reinforce the school values in every member through sports and games
+* To mould the character and reinforce the school values in every member through sports and games

-●&nbsp;&nbsp;&nbsp;&nbsp; To encourage members to promote healthy living to their family members and peers
+* To encourage members to promote healthy living to their family members and peers

 Every term, the CCA will offer one/two sports modules for the pupils to learn a new sport or game.
 In addition, we will share various lessons on healthy living; helping pupils to practically start living an active and healthy lifestyle.

 **Training Frequency (Day and Time):**

-●&nbsp;&nbsp;&nbsp;&nbsp; Every Monday, 2.30pm – 4.30pm
+* Every Monday, 2.30pm – 4.30pm

 **Commitment Level**:

-●&nbsp;&nbsp;&nbsp;&nbsp; All members are expected to demonstrate the school values at all times
+* All members are expected to demonstrate the school values at all times

-●&nbsp;&nbsp;&nbsp;&nbsp; All members must be willing to learn new skills in a variety of sports and games
+* All members must be willing to learn new skills in a variety of sports and games

-●&nbsp;&nbsp;&nbsp;&nbsp; All members must do their best to attend all sessions (Face-to-Face or eCCA)
+* All members must do their best to attend all sessions (Face-to-Face or eCCA)

 **Teachers in charge:** Mr Vivek Nair (I/C) , Mr Donovan Teo (2nd I/C) , Mr Sridhar Naidu , Mr Lui Zhenyu